Board of Directors

 - to ensure that the business complies with relevant rules and regulations

 - to approve the principles of corporate governance, internal control, risk management and other essential policies and practices

 - to decide on the CEO’s remuneration and on the remuneration policy to be followed for other executives and CapMan’s key employees

-Meetings of the Board of Directors and the Committees during the financial year 2018 are described in more detail in Corporate Governance Statement.
+Meetings of the Board of Directors and the Committees during the financial year 2019 are described in more detail in the Corporate Governance Statement.

-Board committees are generally established, and the committee members elected from among its members, in the Board’s organizing meeting for the same term as the Board.
-The organizing meeting is generally held after the AGM.
-In accordance with Recommendation 15 (Appointment of Members to Committees), the committee shall have at least three members.
-The charters for each committee shall be confirmed by the Board and the minutes of the meetings shall be delivered to the Board for information.
-The committees do not have autonomous decision-making power but the Board makes the decisions within its competence collectively.
+The Board may establish Committees to ensure efficient preparation of the matters under its responsibility.
+The Committees are established and their members elected from among the members of the Board for the same term as the Board generally in the Board’s organizing meeting to be held after the AGM.
+The Committees shall have at least three members.
+The charters for each Committee shall be confirmed by the Board.
+The Chairs of the Committees report to the following Board meeting on the topics discussed in the Committee meetings.
+Also, the materials presented, and the minutes of the Committee meetings are delivered to the Board for information.
+The Committees do not have autonomous decision-making power but the Board makes the decisions within its competence collectively.

 - Mammu Kaario (Chairman)